 Melons belong to the cucurbit family, which also includes cucumbers.
 Cucurbits are thought to have originated in southern Mexico and Central America.
 Today’s predominant melon varieties include watermelon, cantaloupe and honeydew.
 For more information about watermelon, please see the Watermelon profile.

 Historically, cantaloupe production accounts for the greatest share of production value.
-According to the 2016 Vegetable Summary, the latest available summary the value of U.S. cantaloupe production was $295.73 million in 2020, which is slightly up from $237.7 million in 2019, but significantly down from previous years.
-The value of U.S. honeydew production increased from $69.8 million in 2012 to $80.5 million in 2015.
+According to the 2021 Vegetable Summary, the latest available summary the value of U.S. cantaloupe production was $295.73 million in 2020, which is slightly up from $237.7 million in 2019, but significantly down from previous years.
+The value of U.S. honeydew production decreased from $75.3 million in 2018 to $49.2 million in 2020.